eagroom/IntroToRPresentation/index.md

 ## A real Data set

-Let's take a look at the survey results from the 2015 [Stack overflow Developer Survey](http://stackoverflow.com/research/developer-survey-2015)
+Let's take a look at the stack overflow developer survey results from the 2015 [Stack overflow Developer Survey](http://stackoverflow.com/research/developer-survey-2015)

 Demo of using the Console